 - a.
-AFJROTC Mission: "Develop citizens of character dedicated to serving their nation and community." - b.
+AFJROTC Mission: "Developing citizens of character" - b.
 Air Force Mission: "Fly, fight, and win...AIRPOWER anytime, anywhere!"

 1.3.
 AFJROTC Cadet Creed.
 This creed describes the core values and code of conduct, which lay the foundation for a cadet's development.
 Cadets will know the Cadet Creed.
 They are expected to recite the creed from memory, but more importantly, they will understand the meaning of the words and live by the creed's principles and ideals.